Entirely more fun than cleaning…

-“Gleaning” is the harvesting of surplus crops from area farms to feed families through CROS Ministries.
+Gleaning is the harvesting of surplus crops from area farms to feed families through CROS Ministries.
 It’s a fun way to serve God together as a family or small group.
-Gleaning with Community of Hope happens on the 3rd Saturday of every odd month.
 Children are welcome but must be at least 5 years old.
 Kids aged 5 to 11 must be accompanied by a parent/guardian at all times.
 All COH gleaners are asked to meet at the church before each project to do a quick briefing on locale and the crop of the day and to form carpooling groups.
-To sign-up you, your family, or your small group, click the link at the bottom of the page.
+To sign up yourself, your family, or your small group, click the link at the bottom of the page.

 Helpful tips CROS Ministries has for all new and returning gleaners: